 - The days leading up to your ovulation date will appear marked in purple; those are the days you are likely the most fertile.

 - If you have records of how long your own menstrual cycle lasts, change the default number of 28 days in the dropdown menu in the results box for a more accurate calculation.

 How many days after my period can I get pregnant?

 Being aware of your menstrual cycle and the changes in your body that happen during this time can help you know when you are most likely to get pregnant.

 The average menstrual cycle lasts 28 days.
 But normal cycles can vary from 21 to 35 days.
-The amount of time before ovulation occurs is different in every woman and even can be different from month to month in the same woman, varying from 13 to 20 days long.
+The amount of time before ovulation occurs is different in every woman and even can be different from month to month in the same woman, varying from 13 to 20 days after Day 1 of your last period.
+This period of time is known as your fertile window.
 Learning about this part of the cycle is important because it is when ovulation and pregnancy can occur.
 After ovulation, every woman (unless she has a health problem that affects her periods or becomes pregnant) will have a period within 14 to 16 days.